Sabrinas Organizing

 How to Clean Earbuds?

-Wireless and wired Earbuds get used almost every day!
-So, keeping them clean is important, especially if you have or get ear infections! below are tips that will help you get your earbuds clean without damaging them.
+Wireless and wired Earbuds (Affiliate Link) get used almost every day!
+So, keeping them clean is important, especially if you have or get ear infections! below are tips that will help you get your earbuds (Affiliate Link) clean without damaging them.

 • Use a lint-free cloth.
 Wet the cloth with rubbing alcohol.
 Then wipe clean.

-• For the mesh area, use a cottom swab moistened with rubbing alcohol.
+• For the mesh area, use a cotton swab moistened with rubbing alcohol.
 Clean the mesh area.

 • If there is a little wax in the mesh area.
-Using a sewing neddle and try to pick up the wax.
+Using a sewing needle, try to pick up the wax.
 Then, use the rubbing alcohol cotton swab and wipe the area clean.

 My tips for cleaning the inside of the laptop:

-• You can by compressed air containers from your nearby office supply store to quickly clean out the dust in the laptop.
-Do this especially if you have a desktop computer.
+• You can use compressed air containers from your nearby office supply store to quickly clean out the dust on your laptop.
+Do this, especially if you have a desktop computer (Affiliate Link).

 Note a conflict between the videos: